organisciak/dissertation/document/4_posterior_objective.md

 ## Temporality

- > __RQ1__: Does the length of time that a worker spends on a question reflect the quality of their rating?
+ > __RQ 1.1__: Does the length of time that a worker spends on a question reflect the quality of their rating?

 Among the statistics collected for the relevance judgment dataset was _dwell time_: the time spent on each rating.
 The hypothesis motivating this metric was that dwell time was not significant when understood independently, but might indicate the quality of workers when taking into account the order in which tasks were completed.